brotatotes/bht-automation/bht gen 3/Romans/Chapter 10/Romans 10 4 bht.md

 # Romans 10:4 Commentary Help Text

 ## BHT:
-Christ is the ultimate fulfillment and aim of the law.
-He ended the law as a method of salvation, putting a stop to its legislative authority.
-Through faith in Christ, we achieve the same end in regard to justification that would be accomplished through perfect obedience to the moral law.
-Christ is the termination of the law and it is through him that we are justified and receive the righteousness that the law points to but cannot provide.
+Christ is the ultimate aim and completion of the law, containing within Himself all that the law demands for justification.
+Believers in Christ are no longer under the legisl

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "For Christ is the end—the object or aim of the law."
+1. "For Christ is the end—the object or aim."
+2. "Contains within Himself all that the law demands for the justification of such as embrace Him."
+3. "Whether Jew or Gentile."

 ### Albert Barnes:
-1. "The main design or purpose of faith is to secure salvation."
+1. "For Christ - This expression implies faith in Christ.
+This is the design of the discussion, to show that justification cannot be obtained by our own righteousness, but by faith in Christ."
-2. "The same end is now accomplished by faith in Christ."
+2. "Is the end of the law - The word translated 'end' means what completes a thing, or renders it perfect...
+That is, perfect obedience to the Law would accomplish justification before God, secure his favor and eternal life.
+The same end is now accomplished by faith in Christ."
-3. "By faith in Christ the same end is accomplished in regard to our justification, that would be by perfect obedience to the moral law."
+3. "For righteousness - Unto justification with God."

 ### Marvin Vincent:
-1. "The end of the law...The fulfillment."
+1. "The system of faith, represented by Christ, brings to an end and excludes the system of law."
-2. "The law has no longer legislative authority to say, 'Do this and live; do this or die.'"
+2. "To believers in Christ, the law has no longer legislative authority to say, 'Do this and live; do this or die'."
-3. "The system of faith, represented by Christ, brings to an end and excludes the system of law."
+3. "The Jews, in holding by the system of law, fail of the righteousness which is by faith."

 ### John Calvin:
-1. "The Apostle obviates here an objection which might have been made against him; for the Jews might have appeared to have kept the right way by depending on the righteousness of the law.
-It was necessary for him to disprove this false opinion; and this is what he does here."
-2. "He shows that he is a false interpreter of the law, who seeks to be justified by his own works; because the law had been given for this end, — to lead us as by the hand to another righteousness."
+1. "The wicked abuse of the law was justly reprehended in the Jews, who absurdly made an obstacle of that which was to be their help."
-3. "We have then here a remarkable passage, which proves that the law in all its parts had a reference to Christ; and hence no one can rightly understand it, who does not continually level at this mark."
+2. "The law in all its parts had a reference to Christ; and hence no one can rightly understand it, who does not continually level at this mark."
+3. "The end of the law is its fulfillment, the performance of what it requires to attain life: and Christ in this respect is its end, having rendered to it perfect obedience."

 ### Philip Schaff:
 1. "Christ is the object, or aim, of the law."
 2. "Christ is the termination, conclusion, of the law."
-3. "This clause indicates the purpose of the abrogation of the legal system."
+3. "The emphasis here rests on 'believeth,' since it was thus that men submitted themselves to the righteousness of God."

 ### Archibald T. Robertson:
 1. "Christ put a stop to the law as a means of salvation."